 Yes, the makers of the most popular plastic tipped cigarillos has acquired Drew Estate, outright.
-We saw this coming for a while and while it is nice that a couple of guys built an empire and then cashed out is nice to hear outside of the tech industry, the details of the deal aren’t public yet, I’m sure everyone did very well.
-We all saw this coming with ACID cigars showing up at gas station checkouts and Liga’s and Herrera Esteli available to every online discount blowout website.
+We saw this coming for a while and yes it is nice that a couple of guys built an empire and then cashed out.
+I’m sure everyone did very well.
+When ACID cigars started showing up at gas station checkouts and Liga’s and Herrera Esteli became available to every online discount blowout website, the end was near.

 We gather some shops took this opportunity to buy into Drew Estates new distribution scheme.
 Oddly, Ligas and Herrera’s starting showing up online for 10% over MSRP.
 Where did this leave the shops who thought they would have an exclusive arraignment to procure the Ligas?

 Any cigar enthusiast knows there are plenty of great sticks to be had and distributors that want your business.

 We seek them each week and we find them.
 Can anyone spare a box of t52’s?